Azhar1303/Multimodal-Product-Price-Prediction/README.md

 # Vision–Language Learning for Product Price Prediction
-Multimodal product price prediction using fine-tuned OpenCLIP ViT-L/14 to combine catalog descriptions and product images.
-Achieved Rank 30 in Amazon ML Challenge 2025.

 ### Multimodal price estimation from product descriptions and images

-Smart Product Pricing is a machine learning project that estimates product prices by combining catalog text with product images.
+This project estimates product prices by combining catalog text with product images.
 It adapts a pretrained **OpenCLIP ViT-L/14** model to price regression, using both modalities to learn pricing signals from product descriptions, specifications, quantity information, and visual appearance.

 The project addresses a practical e-commerce problem: generating a reference price for a product when its catalog information is available.
 Such estimates can support listing workflows and help identify products that warrant a pricing review.
 The model learns observed prices; revenue optimization would additionally require demand, cost, and sales data.

 **Achievement:** Our team, **MLRAs**, achieved **Rank 30 in the Amazon ML Challenge 2025** with this project.

+**Repository status:** Training and inference code, along with compressed training and testing datasets, are included.
+Fine-tuned model weights are not included.
+Train the model to generate a checkpoint before running inference, or supply a compatible checkpoint separately.

 ## Key features